 - Sales.
 As a solo attorney or a part of a small firm, you may be able to see how your content marketing strategy is improving your sales.
 You can also use Google Analytics to see conversion rates of visitors moving from your content to the goal page you set (such as the Contact page or a specific landing page).

 - Website traffic.
 Assuming you are adding new content on a consistent basis, you should find that your website traffic numbers continue to increase.
 Use Google Analytics to watch your traffic numbers.
 If there’s a particular blog post or landing page topic that’s garnering most of your traffic, continue to build out more content on that topic—it’s clearly resonating with your audience!

-Content marketing does not provide an overnight fix to low traffic or minimal leads.
+Let’s be real: Content marketing doesn’t provide an overnight fix to low traffic or minimal leads.
 It’s definitely a long game.
 Most experts say that your content marketing plan should start to generate leads within six-to-nine months.
 Until then, create high-quality content, offer content upgrades, distribute, and promote.

 Law firm content marketing is an undertaking that, if done correctly, could result in game-changing lead generation for your firm.
 By writing content with your client in mind and remembering these tips, you’ll be well on your way towards content marketing success.

 Good news if you’re looking to get your marketing in shape: We offer a 10-week online course and group coaching program that features Lawyerist’s philosophies and resources.
 Interested?
 Click here to set up a time to learn more.